t3knomanzer/maxmix/build-parts.md

 ### Soldering

 Soldering has been kept down to a minimum but some is required.
-If you are unable to solder, you can try alternative methods such as Conductive glue ([AliExpress][part-conductive-glue-ae], [Amazon][part-conductive-glue-am])
+If you are unable to solder, you can try alternative methods such as conductive glue: [AliExpress][part-conductive-glue-ae], [Amazon][part-conductive-glue-am]

 {% include gallery.html
   gallery="build/parts/hardware/"